Home

 Deadline to apply for the U-Pass BC Exemptions:

-- You can also be eligible for this exemption if you are a co-op or practicum student living outside of Metro Vancouver while on placement.
+• You are a co-op or practicum student living outside of Metro-Vancouver while on placement.

 UBC’s Regular U-Pass BC Exemption